 What Do Psychologists Say?

-Behavioural psychologists and many evolutionary psychologists who has done cross cultural studies do confirm the same corroborate his claims.
-Feminists may claim that women can do everything a man can do and they can still present many examples of that, but various cross cultural studies by different independent researchers have already proved Damore’s point.
+Behavioral psychologists and many evolutionary psychologists who have done cross-cultural studies do confirm the same corroborate his claims.
+Feminists may claim that women can do everything a man can do and they can still present many examples of that, but various cross-cultural studies by different independent researchers have already proved Damore’s point.
 In developing countries like in India, women take part in technology companies more because of Indian economy and comparatively higher paid salaries there.
-Whereas in Sweden, Norway, Switzerland where women are more empowered and can choose from anything they want, they choose more social roles than technology based roles.
-This finding confirm Damore’s claim that women are naturally not inclined to take up tech or leadership roles.
+Whereas in Sweden, Norway, Switzerland where women are more empowered and can choose from anything they want, they choose more social roles than technology-based roles.
+This finding confirms Damore’s claim that women are naturally not inclined to take up tech or leadership roles.

 There are experiment with newborn babies to show how male and female babies behave differently from immediately after birth.
 Boys show more interest in things (or objects) whereas girls show more interest in human faces.
 Biologists explained this phenomenon as driven by testosterone level in a child.
-A female child with higher testosterone may however behave like a male child and get attracted to male toys (like cars), but that doesn’t mean that behavior of both genders is same and we need to consider that gender behaviour is socially constructed and not biologically driven.
+A female child with higher testosterone may, however, behave like a male child and get attracted to male toys (like cars), but that doesn’t mean that behavior of both genders is same and we need to consider that gender behavior is socially constructed and not biologically driven.